 Wired earbuds can build up a static charge along the wire.
 The static charge comes not from the earbuds but from the environment.
 When the wires rub against synthetic clothes, or when the weather is dry and windy, earbuds buildup a charge.
 The charge can travel all the way to the speakers.

 You’ll want to know how to get rid of the static charge.
-In due time, we’ll go everything you need to know.
+In due time, we’ll go over everything you need to know.

 How Does Static Build Up On My Earbuds